volusion/element-documentation/how-to/env-setup/README.md

 Then, enter the email address and password for your Volusion account.

-## 6. Get Approved to Develop Blocks
+## 7. Get Approved to Develop Blocks

 You need approval from Volusion to begin developing blocks.

-TODO: link for instructions about becoming approved as a block developer
+For instructions, see the [guide for how to become approved as a block developer](/how-to/get-approved-to-develop-blocks/README.md).

-## 7. Start Developing
+## 8. Start Developing

 You're now ready to start developing blocks.

-TODO: link to block development tutorials
+A good next step would be to follow the [tutorial for building an element page with blocks](/tutorials/building-an-element-page/README.md).